 Young people can change the world when they put their minds to it - and our team is living proof of that!
 Not only do youth have the creativity and perspective to develop fresh ideas, but we also have the determination to improve the conditions that we see and learn about in the world.
 Our only obstacle is not knowing where to find the guidance and support we need, and Youth Powerhouse is out to change that!

 "I found a lot of helpful organizations for my venture, and they were easy to find through Youth Powerhouse." - Youth Powerhouse workshop participant

 Youth Powerhouse has been active in the local community and across the country.
 Our database has been searched more than 800 times, and we have connected with six schools in the Seattle area.
 We have led presentations and workshops for students, educators, and the general public in conjunction with organizations like the Bill and Melinda Gates Foundation and Ashoka.

 Youth Powerhouse was created 100% by youth, for youth.
 Meet our fantastic team of visionaries, action-takers, and youth enthusiasts below!

-Becky S, Director:
+Becky S, National Director: